AlexWills37/AlexWills37/README.md

-- Hi, I’m @AlexWills37
+## Hi, I’m Alex Wills
-- I’m interested in ...
-Computer Science
+- I’m interested in computers, programming, game design, and art
+- I love problem solving and collaboration
-- I’m currently learning Computer Science at NCF
+- I’m currently studying Computer Science at NCF

 <!---
 AlexWills37/AlexWills37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.